16 Sept 2024

 Sunday stroll amid nature

-Pumas and jaguars- oh my!
+Pumas and Jaguars- oh my!

 “On this trail circulate jaguars and pumas.
 DON’T RUN OR CROUCHE AND DON’T TRY TO GET CLOSER.
 MOVE AWAY SLOWLY, WITHOUT TURNING YOUR BACK.”